rombrew/phobia/doc/HardwareDesign.md

 ## Clean zones

 We typically need about 5us before current samples to be clean.
-If MOSFETs switching occur at this time then the result is discarded.
+If MOSFETs switching occur at this time then ADC result is discarded.

 	                // ADC sample clean zones //